• The McClelland Lab

 Radiation Oncology Clinician-Researcher

 Monique Westley received her BS from Xavier University, after which she received her PharmD at Florida A&M University College of Pharmacy.
-She is a member of the New York Institute of Technology College of Osteopathic Medicine-Arkansas class of 2025 and aspires to become a Radiation Oncologist.
+She is a member of the New York Institute of Technology College of Osteopathic Medicine-Arkansas class of 2025.
 She joined the McClelland Lab in 2023 where she has led American Radium Society award-winning work examing the impact of citation-based academic productivity on Radiation Oncology career advancement.

 broken image